-In 2019, I received my B.A. with Honors in Psychology from Westmont College.
-I am currently a PhD candidate in University of California, Santa Barbara's Psychological & Brain Sciences department, specializing in social psychology.
+I received my B.A. with Honors in Psychology from Westmont College in 2019, followed by my M.A. in Psychological & Brain Sciences from the University of California, Santa Barbara in 2023.
+I am currently a PhD candidate in UCSB's Psychological & Brain Sciences department, specializing in social psychology.
 At UCSB, I oversees my own laboratory based research projects as part of the Sherman Lab.
 I pursue rigorous laboratory research with the aim of developing sufficient process understanding to wisely apply psychological theory to improve the lives of others.

 In addition to my academic pursuits, since 2016, I have worked as an independent research consultant.
 I have worked with organizations such as the Santa Barbara Police Department, the University of California, and the California State University.